FBI Transform in Gevrey Classes and Anosov Flows: Introduction

 Thanks to M. Zworski's suggestion to use H\"ormander's $\overline{\partial}$ trick, we were able to include the analytic case ($s=1$), we are in his debt.

 We would also like to thank Baptiste Morisse, San V\~{u} Ng\d{o}c and Johannes Sj\"ostrand for inspiring discussions.

-The second author is supported by by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 787304).
+Most of this work has been done while the second author was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 787304).
 Part of this work was accomplished during the second author's residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2019 Micro-local Analysis Program supported by the National Science Foundation under Grant No. DMS-1440140.
+The second author benefits from the support of the French government “Investissements d’Avenir” program integrated to France 2030, bearing the following reference ANR-11-LABX-0020-01.

 {\arabic{chapter}.\arabic{equation}}